JohnArcher/vscode-hollywood-mal/README.md

 * Help (press F1 or similar and help file gets loaded with word under cursor)
 * Code completion for Hollywood plugins
 * ...

+## Disclaimer on the use of AI

+Until version 10 of this plugin all work was done by myself with no use of AI.
+Even when the development of version 11 started, I didn't use AI.
+But when I thought work was about 80% done, health issues and a lack of motivation started to kick in.
+After months, my initial plan was to use Claude Code just to get the release done — and it helped A LOT to find problems with the current state of the Hollywood 11 integration, things that would have taken ages to find if ever.
+Claude also found my todo file (of course) and proposed an approach for some of the entries.
+So it helped a lot in turning my prototype into a real implementation of the "path completion" feature.
+Again it saved me so much time and helped fuel my motivation to steadily improve this plugin.

+So bear with me if I use AI to a certain degree; in my opinion it is worth it if that gives you folks a better Hollywood dev experience.